space-concordia-robotics/robotics-prototype/README.md

 Let Peter know if you want to be added to this mailing list.

-#### Ros Rover Startup service
+#### ROS Rover Startup service

 This service follows the IP-emailer service and executes a roslaunch file `rover.launch`, which will allow developers to easily add nodes to be launched on startup without having to create a new systemd service each time.
 It automatically starts the rosmaster on the odroid.

-This was accomplished by running `syncRosRoverSync.sh` and setting up a systemd startup service to run `runRosRoverStart.sh`.
+This was accomplished by setting up a systemd startup service to run `runRosRoverStart.sh`.

 ### Remote connect from home